 Sufism has existed since the beginning of human history, for in every time and place, God has sent Prophets to lead mankind to knowledge of Him, and Sufism is the Way of the Prophets.
 The great Master Bayazid Bistami (qtd al-Muqaddisi) stated: “Its seeds were set at the time of Adam, they sprouted under Noah and flowered under Abraham.
 Grapes formed at the time of Moses, and they ripened at the time of Jesus.
 In the time of Mohammad, they were made into pure wine.”

 This method of purification through submission to God and annihilation in God was termed ma’rifa, meaning acquaintance and cognition.
-In this context it refers to the cognition of oneself and the cognition of God.
+In this context it refers to the cognition of oneself and therefore cognition of God.
 The one who teaches this method of cognition is known as the arif, or he who has attained the most exalted state of existence through annihilation and permanence in God.
-The esoteric wisdom of cognition was transmitted from the Holy Prophet to his cousin and son in-law Ali ibn Abu Talib known as Amir al-Mo’menin (peace be upon him).
+The esoteric wisdom of cognition was transmitted from the Holy Prophet to his cousin and son in-law Ali ibn Abu Talib also known as Amir al-Mo’menin (peace be upon him).

 The sanctity of the message of Islam and the tradition of the Holy Prophet were kept intact through an unbroken chain of transmission by the great masters of Maktab Tarighat Oveyssi Shahmaghsoudi®.

-Hujwiri, Ali B. Uthman Al-Jullabi.
-The Kashf Al-Mahjub .
-Trans R.A.
-Nicholson.
-London: E.J.W.Gibb Memorial, 1911-1976.
-Print.
+1. Ali B. Uthman Al-Jullabi Hujwiri, The Kashf Al-Mahjub, Trans.
+R.A.
+Nicholson (London: E.J.W.Gibb Memorial, 1911-1976) Print.

-Angha, Salaheddin Ali Nader.
-Sufism.
-Washington, DC: M.T.O.
-Publications®, 1996.
-Print.
+2. Salaheddin Ali Nader Angha, Sufism (Washington, DC: M.T.O.
+Publications®, 1996) Print. p.12